1 Introducing Zig

 1.8.2 A better look at the object type

 Now, we can inspect better the type of objects that Zig create.
 To check the type of any object in Zig, you can use the @TypeOf() function.
-If we look at the type of the simple_array object below, you will find that this object is a array of 4 elements.
+If we look at the type of the simple_array object below, you will find that this object is an array of 4 elements.
 Each element is a signed integer of 32 bits which corresponds to the data type i32 in Zig.
 That is what an object of type [4]i32 is.

 const std = @import("std");